Trace (Son Volt album): Reception

 Trace received critical acclaim.
 According to AllMusic, "Throughout Son Volt's debut, Trace, the group reworks classic honky tonk and rock & roll, adding a desperate, determined edge to their performances.
 Even when they rock out, there is a palpable sense of melancholy to Farrar's voice, which lends a poignancy to the music."
 AmericanaUK calls Trace, "A graceful masterpiece, a positive turning of the page for Farrar, and a gentle reminder of the power and long-lasting influence of Uncle Tupelo."

-In 1996, Trace placed ninth on Rolling Stone's 1995 critics' list.
+The Village Voice placed Trace at number 13 on the 1995 Pazz & Jop critics poll, whilst the album placed ninth on Rolling Stone's 1995 critics' list.
+In 2016, Paste ranked Trace fourth on its list of "The 50 Best Alt-Country Albums of All Time".

 Track listing

 All songs written by Farrar except "Mystifies Me", written by Ronnie Wood.